cyriltso/left_rotation/README.md

 This algorithm allows the user to shift the positions of the elements inside of a string.

-This algorithm will be able to be executed through the Terminal or through the use of Docker.
+This algorithm can be executed through the Terminal or Docker.

 It's recommended to upload the entire repository from this GitHub page before proceeding to the next steps.